ionic-team/stencil-site/src/docs/framework-integration/react.md

 ### Install the React Output Target in your Stencil Component Library

 Now that the project structure is set up, we can install the React Output Target package in your Stencil component library.
-This package contains the React wrapper function that we will use to generate our React wrapped components.
+This package contains the React wrapper function that we will use to generate our React wrapped components inside a 'React component library'.
 To install the React Output Target package, run the following command in your **Stencil project directory**

 ```bash
 npm install @stencil/react-output-target